 Installing an executable file does not launch or execute the file.
 To launch or execute the file, you must add a launch executable action (Launch Executable, Launch Java Application, and so forth) to the bundle.

-Clickto display the Select Files dialog box, specify the files you want to copy to the device, then click .
+Click, allow browser to launch ZCC Helper.
+The Select Files dialog box is displayed, click Add, select the files you want to copy to the device, and then click .
 Repeat this step as many times as necessary to copy the desired files.

-If the Novell File Upload extension is not installed on this device, you must install it before you can browse for file paths.
-For more information, see Novell File Upload Extension.
+If ZCC Helper is not installed on this device, you must install it before you can browse for file paths.

 By default, the content uploaded to the ZENworks content repository is encrypted and compressed before it is distributed to assigned devices.
 However, if you do not want the content to be encrypted and compressed, then select theoption.